 It’s human nature to want to work with people we like and can relate to.
 As a matter of fact, we not only want to work with them but we want to work harder for them.

-One of the dealers that I work with has an invaluable habit of walking through his dealership front to back and telling everyone good morning.
+One of the store owners that I work with has an invaluable habit of walking through his store front to back and telling everyone good morning.
 Sometimes he would even thank them for just being there or doing a good job.
 If he knew of some significant event in their lives (and he seemed to know about a lot of them) he would comment on it or shake their hand and congratulate them.

 Without Your People, You Have No Business

-Why do so many of us spend all of our time displaying authority and striving for perfection and leave no room for individuality, honesty and compassion?
+Why do so many of us spend our time displaying authority and striving for perfection while leaving no room for individuality, honesty and compassion?

 In this business, most managers feel the need to always be performance-oriented and don’t consider the human element.
 Many of us have been taught that our personal lives should be left at home and the lines should never be blurred.